jingjipan/revuhub/ARCHITECTURE.md

 ### Acceptance Tests

 All acceptance tests can be run by running the `AllAcceptanceTests` class.
+Run using a Nexus 7 device in developer mode.

 One acceptance test class exists for each user story (except for the user stories that can be tested by one test)

 * Each of these test classes test a user story or multiple user stories (in the case of testing viewing all the different movie information, this can be done in one test)
 * `LoginTest tests if a user can login using an existing user i.e. user=admin password=123456 (it also tests the failure case of an incorrect password)